 And given that a newbiz salary can be one of the highest in the company, if you’re using a headhunter, their commission will be pretty punchy – especially if it takes more than that all-important first year to be certain the fit’s not quite right.
 Ouch.

 There’s a big credibility issue here too.
 Not just your external reputation to clients and new talent, but internally too… nothing says take-that-recruiter’s-call like serial new-business failure.

 The glorious upside of getting it right

 So far, so bad.
-Let’s turn to what you might gain from a successful newbiz hire.
+Let’s turn to what you might gain from getting new-business right.
 Unsurprisingly, I could bang on for ages here, but just for starters, aside the obvious winning more stuff, how about:

 - New clients call you

 - Binning ops you’d previously have gambled on

 - Knowing pitches are yours to lose from day one

 Do more to define a genuine fit